PLEASE NOTE NEW CURRICULUM MAPS ARE COMING SOON IN RESPONSE TO REVISED CURRICULUM

 Reading for Pleasure

-Our half term challenge was to read our favourite story book at home and complete a book review of this book.
+Last year one of our half term challenge was to read our favourite story book at home and complete a book review of this book.
 We also asked children to bring these books in to share with the rest of their class.
 Children took some time this week to share their stories with their friends and class.
 It was fantastic to see the children reading and enjoying new story books and children talking confidently about why this was their favourite story book.

 We can’t wait for next half term to do this all over again and see what new wonderful story books Santa may bring you.